ayberkunveren/MIS-376-Project-Covid-19-The-Effects-of-Virus-on-the-Society/README.md

 ## *The Visualization Tool*

-I prefer to use “Datawrapper” tool.
+I prefer to use “Visme” site.
 I prefer that tool because it is easy to use and also free tool.

 ## *Data Gathering and Challenges*